parisGPB/Neural-Style-Transfer/README.md

 The principle of neural style transfer is to define two loss functions, one that describes how different the content of two images are, Lcontent, and one that describes the difference between the two images in terms of their style, Lstyle.
 Then, given three images, a desired style image, a desired content image, and the input image (initialized with the content image or some noise), we try to transform the input image to minimize the content distance with the content image and its style distance with the style image.
 In summary, we’ll take the base input image, a content image that we want to match, and the style image that we want to match.
 We’ll transform the base input image by minimizing the content and style distances (losses) via backpropagation, creating an image that mixes the content and the style of both images.

 In this case, the loss function will be formed by the content-image loss function --which represents how far is the generated image from the content one-- and the style-image loss function --which represents how well the style has been emulated--.
 Alpha and Beta are the weighting factors for content style reconstruction.
-The proportion between content weight and style weigh determine the result.
+The proportion between content weight and style weight determine the result.
 Change the values but keep the proportion doesn't change the final result.
 For that reason, some times these weigh are representend with just one parameter (In the formula bewlo, beta is set to 1).
 <p align="center">
   <img width="460" src="https://cdn-images-1.medium.com/max/1600/1*Wd0L4_LA77g5cLWon7L3Hw.png">
   <img width="460" src="https://cdn-images-1.medium.com/max/1600/1*3LnRslYfEIqdLmVDP3PP3w.png">